-Standard Paleo Diet: This version follows all of the rules of a traditional Paleo diet.
-Grains, legumes and processed foods are off the table and the focus is instead placed on whole foods like fruits, veggies, meats, nuts and seeds.
+- Standard Paleo Diet: This version follows all of the rules of a traditional Paleo diet.
+Grains, legumes and processed foods are off the table, and the focus is instead placed on whole foods, like fruits, veggies, nuts, seeds and meats.

-Primal Diet: Much like the Paleo diet, the Primal diet is centered around following a diet similar to our ancestors.
+- Primal Diet: Much like the Paleo diet, the Primal diet is centered around following a way of eating similar to our ancestors.
 However, on the Primal diet, raw, full-fat dairy is permitted and also allows the consumption of certain types of legumes and fermented soy products.

 1. Promotes Weight Loss

 Keep in mind that the amount of Paleo diet weight loss can vary depending on many factors, such as what your diet was like beforehand.
-While some people may see the inches and pounds slide off after starting the Paleo diet, others may not see such dramatic results.
+While some people may see the inches and pounds slide off after starting Paleo, others may not see such dramatic results.

 2. High in Protein

-Getting enough protein in your diet is essential to maintaining overall health.
+Getting enough protein is essential to maintaining overall health.
 Protein is vital for repairing and rebuilding tissue cells, maintaining normal blood sugar, transporting oxygen, healing wounds, and building muscle mass.

 A protein deficiency can lead to a host of negative side effects, including low energy levels, decreased immunity, poor concentration and slow wound healing.

-Protein is one of the staples of the Paleo diet plan.
+Protein is one of the staples of Paleo.
 In fact, the plan encourages filling your plate with plenty of protein foods, such as grass-fed beef, poultry and seafood.